 How to safely use kerosene heater?

 Always follow all safety procedures that are necessary when using a kerosene heater.
-As already mentioned – if you use it correctly, nothing bad shouldn’t happen.
+As already mentioned – if you use it correctly, nothing terrible shouldn’t happen.

 - First, make sure you’re always using a 1k grade kerosene.
 Never replace kerosene with other flammable fuels like gasoline as it may cause an explosion.

-- Always refill your kerosene heater outdoors when it’s turned off and has cooled properly.
+- Always refill your kerosene heater outdoors when it’s turned off and has adequately cooled.

 - Keep the area well ventilated to prevent carbon monoxide poisoning